-THE OMEGA TALENT HUNT
+5 THE OMEGA TALENT HUNT OVERVIEW

-I. Purpose

-- A. Search for the best talent - B. Encouragement of such talent through scholarships, financial assistance, and the opportunity to display the talents of our young people.

-II.
-Method

-- A. Finalists selected from local, state, and District Talent Hunt competitions. - B. Judged by professional with artistic expertise. - C. District winners participate in a demonstration on the international level.

-III.
-Adjudicators Briefing

-- A. Goals of the Talent Hunt

-- B. Scope of the Talent Hunt program at all levels (local, state, district, and international).

-- C. Review adjudicator's guidelines.

-IV.
-Suggestions for Adjudicators

-- A. Winner must show an ability to be competitive at all levels. - 1.
-The skills of the contestant should be considered foremost and not be hindered by weaknesses found in the accompanist. - 2.
-The personality of a student shall not be a disqualifying criterion. - 3.
-The talent of a contestant will be thoroughly judged in the context of his/her being a high school student, and not as an artist or college student. - 4.
-The talent of a contestant will be considered by varying degrees of abilities in techniques, general musicianship, creativity, stage presence, etc. - B. Judges must completely fill out a contestant's form before the next contestant begins his/her performance.
+- I. Purpose of The Talent Hunt Program - A. Search for the best talent - B. Encouragement of such talent through scholarships, financial assistance, and the opportunity to display the talents of our young people. - II.
+Method of Participants Selection - A. Finalists were selected from local, state, and District Talent Hunt competitions. - B. Judged by professional with artistic expertise. - C. District winners participate in a demonstration on the international level. - III.
+Adjudicators Briefing - A. Goals of the Talent Hunt - B. Scope of the Talent Hunt program at all levels (local, state, district, and international). - C. Review of adjudicator's guidelines. - D. Suggestions for Adjudicators - 1.
+The winner must show an ability to be competitive at all levels. - 2.
+The skills of the contestant should be considered foremost and not be hindered by weaknesses found in the accompanist. - 3.
+The personality of a student shall not be a disqualifying criterion. - 4.
+The talent of a contestant will be thoroughly judged in the context of his/her being a high school student, and not as an artist or college student. - The talent of a contestant will be considered by varying degrees of abilities in techniques, general musicianship, creativity, stage presence, etc. - E. Adjudicators must completely fill out a contestant's form before the next contestant begins his/her performance.

-TALENT HUNT PARTICIPATION
+6 TALENT HUNT PARTICIPATION

-- A. Participation in the Talent Hunt is open for the following forms of performing and visual art: - Music: Vocal and instrumental; classical, semi-classical (i.e. Broadway Musical production, Movie score), gospel and jazz.
-A printed copy of the music (score) is required for the judges to analyze.
-No top 40 musical performances are allowed unless they meet the criteria listed for semi classical.
-No hip hop or rap performances are allowed. - 2.
-Dance: ballet, modern dance, and tap. - 3.
-Dramatic Interpretation: Poetry, oration, monologue, etc. (Printed script must be provided for each judge). - 4.
-Visual Art: Sculpture, photography, drawing and painting.
-(3 to 5 pieces for judging) - B. Basic Rules for Participation in the Local, State, District, and International Talent Hunt Programs: - 1.
-Contestant must be a high school student who has not advanced beyond a senior at the time of the local Talent Hunt competition. - 2.
+A. Participation in the Talent Hunt is open for the following areas of performing and visual art:

+- Music: Vocal and instrumental; classical, contemporary (i.e., broadway, gospel, jazz, movie score, Top 40).
+A printed copy of the music (score) is required for the judges to analyze. - 2.
+Dance: hip hop, ballet, modern dance, jazz, and tap. - 3.
+Dramatic Interpretation: rap, poetry, oration, monologue, etc. (Printed script must be provided for each judge). - 4.
+Visual Art: sculpture, photography, drawing and painting.
+(3 to 5 pieces for judging) - B. Rules for Participation in the Local, State, District, and International Talent Hunt Programs: - 1.
+The contestant must be a high school student who has not advanced beyond a senior at the time of the local Talent Hunt competition. - 2.
 Contestants who are homeschooled must present verification from their school district that they are enrolled as a high school student. - 3.
 All presentations including instrumental numbers must be memorized, dignified, and in good taste.
 Presentations which are not memorized cannot be considered for prizes. - 4.
 Track music may be used for accompaniment if there is no lead instrumental or background vocals included on the track. - 5.
 The Talent Hunt is a competition on the local, state, and district levels. - 6.
 At the international level, the Talent Hunt is a demonstration only!
 There is no adjudication at this level.
 All guidelines at the district level will apply for the international demonstration. - 7.
 The presentation performed or presented at the local level shall be the same as performed at the state, district, and international levels. - 8.
 The chapter is responsible for all expenses incurred with taking its contestant to the district Talent Hunt. - 9.
 Where there is a state competition, the state is responsible for all expenses incurred with taking its contestant to the state Talent Hunt. - 10.
-The District is responsible for expenses incurred with taking the district winner to the International Talent Hunt Demonstration during the Grand Conclave or the Bro.
+The District is responsible for expenses incurred by taking the district winner to the International Talent Hunt Demonstration during the Grand Conclave or the Bro.
 Dr. Moses C. Norman, Sr. International Leadership Conference.